At the end of our first 25 countries we left you in on safari with us in Kenya …

 26. Liechtenstein.
-We can honestly say that Liechtenstein is our only “notch on the belt” country!
+We can honestly say that Liechtenstein was a rare “notch on the belt” country!
 We were traveling by train on a Eurail Pass from Austria to Switzerland and realized the train would pass right through tiny Liechtenstein – all 5.9 miles of track!
 James said, “You wanna stop?”
 I said, “Sure!”
 So we hopped off at the stop in Schaan, took a taxi to Vaduz (the capital), checked out the castle, ate some wiener schnitzel, spent the night, then continued on to our original destination.

 27. Luxembourg.
 “We went to Vianden because we’d heard it was fairy-tale gorgeous – and it was.
 But we soon realized that the main attraction was the food – a blend of French and German cooking.
 What’s not to like?
-Their tasty national dish combines pork, cream, and potatoes!
+One of their tasty traditional soups, “Bouneschlupp,” combines green beans, potatoes, and bacon!
 This southern girl was in heaven.”
 Terri

 31. Monaco.
 It’s perched on the edge of the beautiful Mediterranean, and really is as wealthy as you’ve heard.
-Ferraris, Maseratis, and Mercedes are as common as Chevys in the suburbs of Peoria.
+Ferraris, Maseratis, and Mercedes are as common as Chevys in the U.S.

 32. Morocco.
 “One of the joys of living in Sudan was learning to speak basic Arabic.
 Our instructor, Salah, would teach us formal Arabic … and our Sudanese friends would teach us how to swear and trade insults in Arabic.
-So when we went to Arabic-speaking Morocco, James accidentally bumped into a guy, who then decided to insult him in Arabic.
+So when we went to Arabic-speaking Morocco, James accidentally bumped into a guy in the souk, who then decided to insult him in Arabic.
 Without thinking, James came back with a quick retort … in Arabic.
 The guy’s eyebrows shot up in surprise … then he launched another insult!
 We had no idea what he said, so we smiled and asked him to explain.
 He grinned and translated “You have bacteria on your brain!”
 We all started laughing … and he became our new best friend for the day.
-To date, it’s still our favorite insult.”
-Terri
+To date, it’s still our favorite insults.” ~Terri

 33. Nepal.
 “Remember that old Bob Seger song “Kathmandu”?
 Well, we learned that it’s not as easy to get to as he says!
 We had just finished a grueling 3-week trip through India, and wanted to finish up by going to Nepal.
 We bought our plane tickets and got the visas, but when we arrived at the Delhi airport, we were told that Nepal had closed overnight!
 Yep, the whole country!
 There was a transportation dispute and we were not allowed to enter Nepal.
-We decided that it was probably better to be stuck outside, rather than inside the country during a time of tension.
 So we vowed to try again a few years later … and we got in.
-We found it to be a strangely magical place, ideal for intrepid spirits and hardy souls.”
-Terri
+We found it to be a strangely magical place, ideal for intrepid spirits and hardy souls.” ~Terri

 36. Peru.
-Machu Picchu had been on our travel list for years, and we finally made it.
-Hiking around the site was wonderful, and it really is as picturesque as the postcards.
-In fact, we took the banner photo at the top of our blog there.
+Machu Picchu was on our bucket list for years … and we finally made it.
+Hiking around the site was magical, and it really is as picturesque as the postcards.
 Other marvelous memories are the colonial town of Cusco, our cozy hotel room with a fireplace to ward off the mountain cold, and our first exposure to whole, roasted guinea pigs sold by street vendors (imagine huge, hairless rats).
 Our favorite T-shirt sighting was “Do you want fries with that guinea pig?”